 When you are dealing with the big picture (deployment, functionality, user experience and strategy,) it is easy to forget about the heart of the DAM.
 Especially if this is the first time that you are deciding on how to choose a digital asset management system, I bet that metadata is the last thing on your list of things to worry about.

-However, consider your DAMS as the inventory of your warehouse, or the catalog of your library.
+However, consider your DAMS as the inventory of your warehouse, or the catalogue of your library.
 If you do not know where to find your stock or book, they are useless assets that do not add value to your business.

 Metadata is the most crucial part of your DAMS.
 Daminion excels in managing your metadata.
 Daminion supports a variety of metadata standards including EXIF, IPTC and XMP.
 This is vital when you choose a DAM,